akasokan99/kata_cloudNurdz/README.md

 **Members:** Anandhakumar Asokan / Nagendar Peethambaram / Pradeep Sarangula

-**Introduction**
+**Introduction:**

-  **Purpose**
+  **Purpose:**

    Outline the architectural design and requirements for an online trip management dashboard for customers to view all of their existing reservations.

   **Scope:**
       Requirements that needs to be met as part of this Kata are as follows: